Skip to main content

 Electronic Logging Devices

-Since 2019, nearly all commercial trucks must use ELDs to track driving hours.
+Since December 2019, nearly all commercial trucks must use ELDs to automatically track driving hours.
 This data is critical evidence in truck accident cases -- it can prove that a driver was exceeding hours-of-service limits, had been driving for an unsafe number of hours, or was falsifying logs.
-However, ELD data can be overwritten if not preserved promptly.
+ELD records also capture vehicle motion data, engine hours, and location stamps.

 Vehicle Maintenance and Inspection